mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 Our simple examples demonstrate how Rust’s error handling enables cleaner code, where an application can elegantly handle the various conditions that calling an external function might produce.
 The `?` operator with the `Option` and `Result` enumerations allow for a very clean means of testing for errors, handling them appropriately, and not relying on mixing valid values and error codes.
 An ability to attach meaningful data to error conditions makes for more robust APIs.

-There is more – Rust’s libraries have a host of specific functions for managing error states and mapping library errors into user-defined values.
-The `thiserror` crate extends Rust's standard error handling by providing an easy-to-use means of defining specific errors that look and feel exactly like the built-in error types that Rust defines: (example derived from `thiserror` on `docs.rs`)
+There is more – Rust’s standard libraries have a host of specific functions for managing error states and mapping library errors into user-defined values.
+External libraries like the `thiserror` crate extend Rust's standard error handling.
+The `thiserror` crate provides an easy-to-use means of defining specific errors that look and feel exactly like the built-in error types that Rust defines: (example derived from `thiserror` on `docs.rs`)

 ``` rust
 use thiserror::Error;